DBasoco/MPU/README.md

 This is also an exploration into object-oriented programming, Git sharing, and possibly server architecture once the server is created.
 Please enjoy going over the code.
 I hope to have a functioning game/server in 3/5 months.

-The Main file holds the progress of the porject and will track updates.
+The Main file holds the progress of the project and will track updates.

 The Cards file holds the card types that can be played.